sweettoothprojects/rtm-test/README.md

 - The CI job tags the same image with these tags (by design):
 	- Maven `project.version` (e.g. `0.0.1-SNAPSHOT` or `0.0.2`)
-	- `appendVersion` — incremented patch/last segment derived from the semver
+		- `appendVersion` — (removed) previously used to generate an incremented patch tag; workflows now use project version and commit SHA only
 	- commit SHA (immutable, exact reference)
 	- `latest` (only pushed when building on `main`)